-This page is intended to be a collection of resources about COVID-19 that are accessible to people with disabilities.
+This page offers COVID-19 resources and tools related to people with disabilities, families, and caregivers.
 It will be updated frequently as the information we know grows and more resources are developed.
 This list is by no means exhaustive.
 If you have a resource that you think should be added to this page, please email Samantha.Shetterly@osumc.edu.

 For updated information about COVID-related changes to Nisonger Center in-person clinical services and programs, please click here: https://nisonger.osu.edu/coronavirus/